MARCspec/MARCspec/marc-spec.md

 ## Definition of MARC related terms used in this spec

-[Definition of MARC related terms used in this spec]: #terms
+[Definition of MARC related terms used in this spec]: #definition-of-marc-related-terms-used-in-this-spec

 MARCspec does not redefine terms already used by the [Network Development and MARC Standards Office].
 MARCspec lists the definition of core terms taken from the [RECORD STRUCTURE] document and adds some for clarification purposes.